scogonw/Scogo_Edge_Router/README.md

     - [x] Migrations as part of `aio.sh` script. [[#11](https://github.com/scogonw/Scogo_Edge_Router/pull/11)]
     - [ ] Add scogo notification API to Golan's rule engine to send notifications to subscribers in case of device is offline with retries mechanisms
     - [ ] Possiblity of submitting remote commands to device and get output back from the device
+    - [ ] use `enable_dashboard` flag to enable/disable the dashboard for the device automatically

 # Scogo Edge Router Configuration
 1. Copy `config_Serial_Number.json` locally and update the values as needed.